bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_1-Class-Components/Objects/Understanding.md

 #### Answer:   (C)

+- Hints: (D)  All react components can render jsw to the browser
-- Hints: Lifecyle methods are unique to class based components and allow for deep customication of the reactive process.
+- Hints: (C)  Lifecyle methods are unique to class based components and allow for deep customication of the reactive process.

 ## Question 2